-Good Shepherd International School successfully conducted the Good Shepherd Model United Nations 2017 sessions with the theme “Recognizing and Countering Devolution of Mankind” from September 13 to 15, 2018.
+Good Shepherd International School successfully conducted the Good Shepherd Model United Nations 2018 sessions with the theme “Recognizing and Countering Devolution of Mankind” from September 13 to 15, 2018.
 The Opening Ceremony was held on 13 September 2018 at the Palada Campus auditorium.
 Lt Gen Amrik Singh AVSM, SM, Commandant, Defence Services Staff College, Wellington was the Chief Guest for the ceremony.
-The GSMUN 2018 deliberations were spread across eight committees Disarmament and International Security (DISEC), Economic and Financial Committee Social Humanitarian and Cultural Committee (SOCHUM), Special Political and Decolonization Committee (SPECPOL), Economic & Social Council (ECOSOC) UN Human Rights Council (HRC), UN Office on Drugs and Crime (UNODC) and Security Council (SC) with over 350 delegates participating to address various issues of global impact and significance.
+The GSMUN 2018 deliberations were spread across eight committees - Disarmament and International Security (DISEC), Economic and Financial Committee (ECOFIN), Social, Humanitarian and Cultural Committee (SOCHUM), Special Political and Decolonization Committee (SPECPOL), UN Human Rights Council (HRC), UN Office on Drugs and Crime (UNODC) and Security Council (SC) with over 200 delegates participating to address various issues of global impact and significance.
 Colonel Ajai Shukla (Retd), Journalist & Consulting Editor, Business Standard was the Chief Guest for the Closing Ceremony of GSMUN 2018 which was held on 15 September 2018 at the Palada Campus.